KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

 Knowage supports advanced data analysis allowing you to extract knowledge from large volumes of data, to improve your decision-making and business strategies.
 In particular, Knowage **Data Mining Engine** integrates R and Python scripting capabilities.

 R is a programming language and software environment for statistical computing and graphics.
-The R language is widely used among statisticians and data miners for developing andvanced algorithms andm data analysis tools.
+The R language is widely used among statisticians and data miners for developing advanced algorithms and data analysis tools.
 Polls and surveys show that R’s popularity is continually increasing.
 As well, Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Rather than requiring all desired functionality to be built into the language’s core, Python was designed to be highly extensible and it is intended to be a highly readable language.

-Thanks to Knowage **Data Mining Engine**, it is possible to execute multiple R and Pyhton scripts in an interactive way and visualise several outputs, including the powerful R graphics.
-Another importang thing to notice is that it allows users to perform statistical or data mining analysis on different files or Knowage datasets.
+Thanks to Knowage **Data Mining Engine**, it is possible to execute multiple R and Python scripts in an interactive way and visualise several outputs, including the powerful R graphics.
+Another important thing to notice is that it allows users to perform statistical or data mining analysis on different files or Knowage datasets.

 The data scientists can thus integrate its own algorithm within Knowage and deliver their output to the end user, together with new advanced visualization options useful to discover meaningful insights hidden in the data.

 Data Mining document interface
 -----------------------------------

 Data Mining can be implemented using R or Python language as we just said.
 The starting point for developing a data mining document is to write down a template which consists of an XML file.
 We refer to My first data datamining document for a more detailed description of the template features.
-We disclose here that to comunicate the engine which language you are going to use you must add the tag **LANGUAGE** as shown in Code syntax to recall the variable input
+We disclose here that to communicate the engine which language you are going to use you must add the tag **LANGUAGE** as shown in Code syntax to recall the variable input

 .. figure:: media/image384.png